-At Stanford, Elam has served as Director of the Program in African & African American Studies (2007-10), Director of Undergraduate Studies in the Department of English (2006-8) and is current Director of Curriculum (2011-13).
-Elected member and then Chair of the Executive Committee for the Black Literatures & Culture Division of the Modern Language Association (2009-13), she is now on the Advisory Committee for the American Literature Society at MLA.
-A founding member of the Critical Mixed Race Studies Association, she also serves on the Editorial Boards for the Journal of Critical Mixed Race Studies and African American Reviewand is Advisor for the Mixed Race Initiative, 100 universities worldwide joined in a multi-institution synchronous teaching program centered around the Asian American Literary Review, Special Issue on Mixed Race (2013).
+At Stanford, Elam has served as Director of the Program in African & African American Studies (2007-10), Director of Undergraduate Studies in the Department of English (2006-8) and Director of Curriculum (2011-13).
+Elected member and then Chair of the Executive Committee for the Black Literatures & Culture Division of the Modern Language Association (2009-13), she is now Chair of the Executive Council for the American Literature Society at MLA.
+Founding member of the Critical Mixed Race Studies Association, she also serves on the Editorial Boards for the Journal of Critical Mixed Race Studies and African American Review, and is Advisor for the Mixed Race Initiative, 100 universities worldwide joined in a multi-institution synchronous teaching program centered around the Asian American Literary Review Special Issue on Mixed Race (2013).